ktekinay/Kaju/README.md

 ### Installation

-Open the included Admin App or Test App, copy the Kaju Classes folder, then paste it into your project.
+Open the included Admin App or Test App, copy the Kaju Classes folder, then paste it into your project. **Important**: Do not drag the folders directly from the directory.

 ### Special Actions